Look What God Gave Her: Commercial performance

+Critical reception

+American Songwriter and Taste of Country both ranked the song number seven on their lists of the greatest Thomas Rhett songs.

 Music video

 The music video was released on April 6, 2019 and directed by T.K.
 McKamy.
 Thomas Rhett's inspiration for the song was his wife, Lauren Atkins, who joins him in the video.
 His two daughters, Willa Gray and Ada James, also make an "unplanned cameo".
 In an interview Rhett said he wants the video to "highlight amazing women in Nashville for all of the amazing things they've done around the world".
 Among those featured are women from Nashville's Thistle Farms as well as the founder of Love + One.